-We assessed the appropriateness of the Group's criteria for determination of SICR and identification of "default" or "individually impaired" exposures and their classification into stages.
-Furthermore, for a sample of exposures, we assessed the appropriateness of the staging classification of the Group's loan portfolio.
+We assessed the Group's criteria for determination of SICR and identification of "default" or "individually impaired" exposures and their classification into stages.
+Furthermore, for a sample of exposures, we assessed the staging classification of the Group's loan portfolio.